"Craigend" - Darlinghurst - Demolished 1922

 This Picture shows the members of the extended Pechey Family on the steps of Craigend Mansion on the Darlinghurst Ridge, about 2km from the city.

 This Beautiful Georgian Mansion at this time was owned by Alfred Pechey, who was a Solicitor & a Member of Parliament.
-It is the histroy of the home which is most interesting, being built in 1831 by the Surveryor & Explorer Thomas Mitchell, known As Major Mitchell.
+It is the history of the home which is most interesting, being built in 1831 by the Surveryor & Explorer Thomas Mitchell, known As Major Mitchell.

 Major Mitchell arrived in Australia from Scotland in 1827, as he'd been appointed Assistant Surveyor General.
 He named "Craigend" after his family's home in central Scotland.